alf45tar/PedalinoMini/README.md

 - JSON Editor 9.9.2
 - Better buttons placement in WebUI
 - Fixed RGB order in cross led refresh
-- CLICK event on latch pedals is triggered on PRESS and on RELEASE event
 - Fixed BLE boot mode disabled when disabled in Options
 - BLE client mode (define BLECLIENT in platformio.ini)
 - Redesign of Pedals logic with Controls